The Victorian Government established the Fair Go Rates system to limit the maximum amount councils can increase rates in a year.

 - monitor and report annually on councils’ compliance with the minister’s cap or higher cap approved by the commission

-- monitoring and reporting biennially on the overall outcomes in the sector arising from the FGRS, and
+- monitor and report every two years on the outcomes in the sector under the Fair Go Rates System